Cloudmeru/Metatrader-5-MCP-UI/docs/ARCHITECTURE.md

 }
 ```

-Or connect to running server:
+Or connect to running MCP server:

 ```json
 {